I am fed up and seriously disturbed!! Why?

 I know it might be tempting to just pay someone and leave it all up to them to develop your website but in this three-part blog, I want to tell you about the important things that YOU still need to know when embarking on developing your website.

-In part 1, we will focus on the website domain and hosting.
+In this part 1, we will focus on the website domain and hosting.

 1. Choosing Your Domain Name